hoangvvo/next-connect/README.md

 // page/index.js
 const handler = createRouter()
   .use((req, res) => {
-    // BAD: res.redirect is not a function (not defined in `getServerSideProps` res.redirect("foo");
+    // BAD: res.redirect is not a function (not defined in `getServerSideProps`)
+    // See https://github.com/hoangvvo/next-connect/issues/194#issuecomment-1172961741 for a solution
+    res.redirect("foo");
   })
   .use((req, res) => {
-    // BAD: `getServerSideProps` gives undefined behavior if we try to send response res.end("bar");
+    // BAD: `getServerSideProps` gives undefined behavior if we try to send a response res.end("bar");
   });